You are here

 Allowed

-We will meet at the ski hill parking lot and start hiking up the service road at 5:00 PM.
-Please bring a dish to share with others, your own plate, utensils, and beverage.
-This hike has an elevation gain of about 900 feet.
-The temperature at the top can be much cooler so bringing something warmer to wear is recommended.
-Rain is oftern a possiblity so including rain gear is also recommended.
+This coming Friday we will meet at the ski hill parking lot and begin hiking up the service road at 5:00 PM.
+Please bring a dish to share, your own plate, utensils, and beverage.
+It is much cooler at the top.
+Raingear and warmer clothes are highly recommended.

 Leader: